sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

 groceryList.indexOf('cheese'); //-> 1

 // the remove function should take an index and remove the
-// task corrisponding to that index groceryList.remove(1);
+// task corresponding to that index groceryList.remove(1);

 // the above remove should remove the 'cheese' task